 Extremely durable, crumb rubber underlays are amazing at reducing impact and airborne noise and are the only type of underlay that can achieve 100% recovery from loading.
+Crumb rubber will extend the life of a carpet and improve insulation.
 Therefore being the number one choice for hard wearing, high traffic and very large areas.

-The rubber comes from used car tyres, so the basic raw material comes from 100% recycled sources.
+The high-performance rubber is environmentally friendly, manufactured from used car tyres, the basic raw material comes from 100% recycled rubber.
 Every square metre of crumb rubber underlay contains the rubber of at least one car tyre!